e2wang/gpt-connections/README.md

 ### Usage

 First, use the `script.py` file as a querying method.
-All results will be saved into a `answers.csv` or `prompts.csv`
+All results will be saved into a `answers.csv` or `prompts.csv` as seen in `connections-pilot.ipynb`.

 Options: